topojson/topojson-specification/README.md

 }
 ```

-A geometry object consisting of LineStrings or LinearRings (LineString, MultiLineString, Polygon or MultiPolygon) must be constructed from arcs, referenced by index into the containing topology’s arcs array.
-A zero-based index is used: 0 refers to the first arc, 1 refers to the second arc, and so on.
-A negative index indicates that the referenced arc must be reversed to reconstruct the geometry.
-A negative arc index refers to the reverse of arc at the ones’ complement of the negative index: -1 refers to the reversed first arc, -2 refers to the reversed second arc, and so on.
+A geometry object consisting of LineStrings (LineString or MultiLineString) or LinearRings (Polygon or MultiPolygon) must be constructed from arcs.
+Each arc must be referenced by index into the containing topology’s arcs array.
+The index must be zero-based: 0 refers to the first arc, 1 refers to the second arc, and so on.
+A negative index indicates that the arc at the ones’ complement of the negative index must be reversed to reconstruct the geometry: -1 refers to the reversed first arc, -2 refers to the reversed second arc, and so on.

 If more than one arc is referenced to construct a LineString or LinearRing, the first position of a subsequent arc must be equal to the last position of the previous arc.
 Then, when reconstructing the geometry, the first position of each arc except the first may be dropped; equivalently, the last position of each arc except the last may be dropped.